mjsonofharry/RBDOOM-3-BFG-Gameplay-Overhaul/README.md

 #### Archvile

 The archvile can now use its signature move: incinerate.
 Furthermore, its flamewall attack has received a huge speed boost.
 Generally, you can expect to see incinerate when you are either very far away from or very close to the archvile, and you will see flamewall if you're at close to medium range and there are no obstacles in the way.

+Also, it powerwalks instead of ambling, just like in Doom 2.

 #### Cyberdemon